 \subsection{BDSDE: existence of maximal solutions}

-The main results presented in this part are the following two theorems (\autoref{t4.2} and \autoref{t4.3}), which can be considered applications of the comparison theorem (\autoref{l4.6}).
-In contrast to the work of Shi, Gu, and Liu \cite{05}, we obtain the existence of maximal solutions for quadratic BDSDEs, which is a novel result.
-Additionally, we have employed truncation techniques and the monotone convergence method in our approach.
-Using the same methodology, we can also derive the comparison theorem (\autoref{c4.10}) for quadratic BDSDEs, where the generator \(f\) has general growth in \(y\).
-This further extends the work of Hu, Wen and Xiong \cite{wen1}.
+The main results presented in this part are the following two theorems (\autoref{t4.2} and \autoref{t4.3}), which are obtained as applications of the comparison theorem (\autoref{l4.6}).
+In contrast to the work of Shi, Gu, and Liu \cite{05}, we obtain the existence of maximal solutions for quadratic BDSDEs.
+Our approach relies on truncation arguments and a monotone convergence procedure.
+Using the same method, we can also derive the comparison theorem (\autoref{c4.10}) for quadratic BDSDEs, where the generator \(f\) is of general growth in \(y\).
+This further extends the work of Hu, Wen, and Xiong \cite{wen1}.